chrusty/nsq-to-s3/README.md

 * topic: The NSQ topic to subscribe to
 * channel: An NSQ channel name to use (defaults to an automatically-generated ephemeral channel)
 * maxInFlight: The maximum number of unFinished messages to allow (effectively a flush-batch size)
+* maxInFlightTime: The maximum number of seconds to wait before flushing (in case maxInFlight is not enough)
 * lookupdHTTPAddrs: The address of an NSQLookup daemon to connect to
 * nsqdTCPAddrs: A specific NSQ daemon to connect to
+* s3Bucket: The S3 bucket to store the files on (files will end up as s3Bucket/topic/YYYY/MM/DD/timestamp)
+* bucketSeconds: The time-bucket-size of each file you want to end up with on S3, if we don't hit bucketMessages first (eg 3600 will give you one file on S3 per-hour)
+* bucketMessages: Total number of messages to bucket (if bucketSeconds doesn't elapse first)
+* storeStrings: Store the message bodies as strings (not bytes)
 * consumerOpts:
-* maxFlushDuration: The maximum number of seconds to wait before flushing (in case maxInFlight is not enough)
-* s3Bucket: The S3 bucket to store the files on (files will end up as s3Bucket/topic/YYYY/MM/DD/timestamp)
-* timeBucket: The time-bucket-size of each file you want to end up with on S3 (eg 3600 will give you one file on S3 per-hour)

 ## Modes:
 * "Abandoned-channel":